nuagenetworks/nuage-kubernetes/kubernetes-standalone-deployment/kubernetes-1-installation.rst

           value: '192.168.0.0\/16'

-Make sure the **image** parameter is correctly set to the Nuage VRS and CNI docker images version pre-loaded on slave nodes:
+Make sure the **image** parameter is correctly set to the Nuage VRS and CNI docker images version pre-loaded on the slave nodes:

 ::